Ertuğrul Kürkçü: Recent Political Background

 He previously served as the co-chair of the HDP between October 2013 and June 2014 with co-chair Sebahat Tuncel.
 Kürkçü and Tuncel also served as co-spokespersons for the Peoples' Democratic Congress between 2011 and 2016.
 Tuncel stepped down on 23 January 2016 and was replaced by Gülistan Koçyiğit.

 Kürkçü was elected in the 2015 June and November general elections consecutively as a Peoples' Democratic Party (HDP) Member of Parliament for the Aegean port city of Izmir.
 In the 7 June 2015 elections the HDP entered in the parliament with 80 deputies including Kürkçü.
 In the second round of elections on 1 November called by the President upon the parliament's failure in establishing a coalition government in due time, Kürkçü kept his seat and the HDP preserved its place as the third biggest party in the parliament but lost 2,5 percent of votes and 21 seats after a tense election campaign marred by violent attacks against the HDP premises and outdoor activities what caused the lives of at least 150 party members and affiliates.

 Kürkçü represented his party also in the Parliamentary Assembly of the Council of Europe (PACE).
 In line with the HDP Rules of Conduct which prevents members' election for a representational post more than twice, Kürkçü, did not run for the 24 June 2018 general elections, yet preserves his membership in the Party Assembly and Central Executive Committee as provided by his status of the HDP Honorary Chair.
 Kürkçü had earlier entered in the TBMM as an independent Member of Parliament for Mersin in the 2011 general election.

 Kürkçü was among 51 HDP deputies whose parliamentary immunities were lifted through a controversial temporary constitutional amendment which was sharply criticized by the Venice Commission, the legal advisory body of the Council of Europe.
 The amendment was voted on 20 May 2016 and passed in a secret vote with the votes of 376 deputies in favor.
 Kürkçü is under ongoing legal prosecution for more than 16 separate charges for the speeches he made outside the parliament and for the popular protests he joined during his 7 years of deputyship.
 He has been sentenced two years in December 2018 by the Iğdır Penal Court and pending appeal.
 Total charges against Kürkçü amount to some 40 years.

-Ertuğrul Kürkçü, upon the proposal of the Unified European Left Group (UEL) in the PACE, was awarded with a "Honorary Membership" in October 2018.
+Ertuğrul Kürkçü, upon the proposal of the Unified European Left Group (UEL) in the PACE, was awarded with an "Honorary Membership" in October 2018.